 - If you have recently received a foreclosure notice or a foreclosure date has been set, you are urged to contact NeighborWorks' HOPE Hotline at 1-888-995-HOPE (4673).
 HOPE counselors are available 24 hours a day, 7 days a week to advise you on the resources available to Massachusetts homeowners.

 If you are facing foreclosure, the HomeCorps may be able to help.
 Contact the HomeCorps Hotline at 617-573-5333.

-Massachusetts Division of Banks Hotline 1-800-495-BANK (2265)In 2007, Governor Patrick directed the Division of Banks to seek delays from mortgage lenders for any Massachusetts homeowner facing imminent foreclosure who has filed a complaint with the Division.
-Since then, the Division has halted foreclosure proceedings for a period of 30- to 60-days for more than 1,700 homeowners.
+Massachusetts Division of Banks Hotline 1-800-495-BANK (2265)The Division of Banks seeks delays from mortgage lenders for any Massachusetts homeowner facing imminent foreclosure who has filed a complaint with the Division.
+The Division has halted foreclosure proceedings for a period of 30- to 60-days for more than 1,700 homeowners.

 If a foreclosure is scheduled in the next seven days, you can contact the Division of Banks directly for help in securing a delay in the foreclosure process until you reach a counselor.

 The Division of Banks Hotline 1-800-495-BANK (2265) is open Monday through Friday from 8:45 a.m. to 5 p.m.
 Homeowners can file a complaint by completing the consumer complaint form.

 Pro Bono Foreclosure Assistance HotlineIndividuals facing foreclosure may benefit from qualified legal counsel to represent them in foreclosure proceedings.